raspberrypilearning/guess-the-flag/en/step_10.md

 ## Start a new round

-At the moment we only have one round to play, so the game doesn't last long.
-Let's set up multiple rounds.
+At the moment there is only one round in the quiz, so the quiz doesn't last long.
+You are going to set up multiple rounds.

 --- task ---
-Create a new broadcast called 'Start the round'.
+Create a new `broadcast`{:class="blockevents"} that sends the message 'Start the round'.

 ![Flag sprite](images/flag-sprite.png)